Aleksandr Ryazantsev: Rubin Kazan

 In Match Day One UEFA Europa League 2013-2014 Maribor vs Rubin Kazan in Ljudski vrt Ryazantsev scored in minute 90 +4, capitalize on mistakes by the defense Ryazantsev directs the ball straight shot to the right corner of the goal.
 The goal was his third goal in the Europa League stage.
 Rubin was 5-2 win over Maribor.
 In match day three UEFA Europa League 2013-2014 Rubin Kazan vs Zulte Waregem in Central Stadium.
 Ryazantsev scored, receiving feedback breakthrough from Nacho, Ryazantsev calmly directed the ball straight shot into the left corner of the goal.
 The goal was his fourth goal in the Europa League stage.
 Rubin was 4-0 win over Zulte Waregem.

 Zenit Saint Petersburg

 Aleksandr Ryazantsev took little persuading to join Zenit Saint Petersburg on a free transfer from Rubin Kazan, saying the league leaders' offer "was the most interesting one".
 Players who have this terrible cannonball said he was happy to be joining with Zenit.
 Ryazantsev signed for Zenit Saint Petersburg.
-On 30 January 2014 Ryazantsev played a friendly match Zenit Saint Petersburg vs Shakhtar Donetsk, he scored with a penalty kick and brought Rubin Kazan Win 1-0 at Donbass Arena.
+On 30 January 2014 Ryazantsev played a friendly match Zenit Saint Petersburg vs Shakhtar Donetsk, he scored with a penalty kick and brought Rubin Kazan Win 1-0 at Donbas Arena.